Rags and Tatters ~ Fairy Tale Stories for Kids

 "Make merry, my friends," she said.
 "Only one thing is forbidden.
 Let none of you breathe the name," -- and then she whispered -- "of Rags-and-Tatters!"

 They all sat down, ate, drank and made merry, and charming music sounded all about them the while.
 Then one of the company looked up at the hole in the golden roof.
 There again, the little man was gazing down on them all.
 It was just on the tip of his tongue to cry out, "Rags-and-Tatters!" but he caught himself just in time.
 The princess herself looked up and saw the figure in the hole in the roof.
 A sudden ray of fondness lit up her heart.

-“Poor man!” she said softly to herself.
-“What a good fellow he is, and how I sadden him with my complaints!
-I wish Rags & Tatters were down here with us in the midst of it all, and enjoying it too!”
+"Poor man!" she said softly to herself.
+"What a good fellow he is, and how I sadden him with my complaints!
+I wish Rags & Tatters were down here with us in the midst of it all, and enjoying it with us!"

-For Rags-and-Tatters was not Rags-and-Tatters at all, but Prince Florio, the son of the king of Portugal!
-A wicked enchantress had cast a spell on the young prince because his father, the king of Portugal, had banished her from his land.
-The spell the enchantress had cast had reduced the Prince to a hideous appearance, clothed only by old and dirty rags, and the spell was to last until a princess loved him enough to desire his humble company even while she reveled in finery and elegance.
+For Rags-and-Tatters was not Rags-and-Tatters at all, but Prince Florio, the son of the king of Portugal.
+A wicked enchantress had cast a spell on the young prince because his father, the king of Portugal, had banished the enchantress from his land.
+The spell she had cast reduced the Prince to a hideous appearance, clothed only by old and dirty rags.
+The spell was to last until a princess loved him enough to desire his humble company even while she reveled in finery and elegance.
 Now Julietta had broken the spell when she longed for him in the midst of her splendor, with his rags and tatters and all.

 Prince Florio and Princess Julietta went home in triumph to Portugal, where they were married, lived happily and where their love only deepened as the years went by.

 Question 1: Why did Julietta's feelings toward Rags-and-Tatters change when she saw him looking down through the hole in the roof?